-When you don't have #rulers or #straightedges for #teaching #perspective #drawings you can use strips of #foamcore as long as you cut them carefully! #middleschoolers were shown different perspective drawings which they get to choose one for their next project.
-We practiced 2 point perspective drawings on the board as a class before starting!
-I … More Resourcefulness!
+View this post on Instagram When you don't have #rulers or #straightedges for #teaching #perspective #drawings you can use strips of #foamcore as long as you cut them carefully! #middleschoolers were shown different perspective drawings which they get to choose one for their next project.
+We practiced 2 point perspective drawings on the board as … More Resourcefulness!

 Today’s lesson was on drawing a still life.
 5th – 8th grade worked on gesture drawings to warm up, and engage their senses.
 15 – 20 min were given to draw their first still life.
 Not but right?
 The class period prior prepared them by practicing line types, ellipses, and proportion.
-20 minute still life drawings! … More Drawing Still Lifes
+View this post on Instagram … More Drawing Still Lifes

 The election campaigns and the presidential results have weighed heavy on our kids, along with what life circumstances they take to school with them.
 Tensions from adults and the media have influenced our kids anxiety levels, behavior, and safety.
 Schools are supposed to be a safe haven, a space for learning, positive experiences, and support … More School Culture after the Election